playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 Why is that?

 Well, the answer lies within the word "asynchronous" and its literal definition.
-See, it doesn't just mean "a timer", it means any kind of operation that's non-blocking.
+See, it doesn't just mean "a timer"; it means any kind of operation that's non-blocking.
 That's not just output; that includes user input.

 You might have an inkling that this means that Zone.js patches the `(click)` listener, and you'd be right!